CHAPTER 4

 5-4-104: RELOCATION ASSISTANCE REQUIRED FOR “NO-FAULT” EVICTIONS:

-If an owner of residential real property issues a termination notice based on a substantial remodel “no-fault just cause” (as defined in subsection (b)(2)(D) of Section 1946.2 of the California Civil Code, as amended from time to time or replaced by a successor statute), the owner shall provide relocation assistance in accordance with AB 1482’s just cause eviction provisions set forth in subsection (d) of Section 1946.2 of the California Civil Code, as amended from time to time or replaced by a successor statute, provided however, the amount of relocation assistance shall be increased to at least equal to three (3) months of the tenant’s rent that was in effect when the owner issued the notice to terminate the tenancy.
+A. Relocation Assistance.
+If an owner of residential real property issues a termination notice based on a “no-fault just cause” (as defined in subsection (b)(2) of Section 1946.2 of the California Civil Code, as amended from time to time or replaced by a successor statute), the owner shall provide relocation assistance in accordance with the Tenant Protection Act’s just cause eviction provisions set forth in subsection (d) of Section 1946.2 of the California Civil Code, as amended from time to time or replaced by a successor statute, provided however, the relocation assistance shall be increased to an amount no less than three (3) months of the tenant’s rent that was in effect when the owner issued the notice to terminate the tenancy.